By CHARMAINE NG

 Consider this: You may be fine sticking with your lender's banking app.
 I, for one, feel more confident knowing that I paid for a bill and moved money within my accounts directly from my bank's app.
 There's also a two-day delay between when you pay a bill through Check and when the payment actually goes through.
 It may not sound like a lot of time to wait, but when you're in an "Oh no!" moment, you want that payment going through as soon as possible.

 Check your credit score and credit report information: With a 5-star average rating on both iOS and Android, how could we not mention our own app?
 Using Credit Karma, you can monitor your credit score anytime, track your reported balance history and review how you're doing on key credit score factors.
+Credit Karma's credit monitoring service can notify you after a new account is opened in your name and reported to your TransUnion and Equifax credit reports.
 On the iPhone app, we'll even recommend ways you can save money and improve your credit health.

 Consider this: At this time, we only provide scores from TransUnion.
 We purchase each and every score, so costs can add up - but hey, we still think the app's worth it!